-The plants prefer a temperature range of 10- 30 degree Celsius.
+The plants prefer a temperature range of 10- 30 degrees Celsius.
 The plants can thrive best in warm conditions.
 Do not place the plants where there is harsh summer heat or cold wind flow.
 They prefer normal humid conditions.
-Shift the plants indoors or to shade in case of harsh winters or summers.
+Shift the plants indoors or shade in case of harsh winters or summers.

 Pests and other problems for Brahma Kamal

-They are not prone to many diseases and pests however, excess feeding and over watering can lead to a number of problems.
+They are not prone to many diseases and pests however, excess feeding and over-watering can lead to a number of problems.

-Over feeding the plants can cause the leaves to turn brown and dry out.
+Overfeeding the plants can cause the leaves to turn brown and dry out.

 Excess sunlight or cold can also cause the leaves to turn brown and wilt.

-In some cases the plants can be attacked by pests.
+In some cases, the plants can be attacked by pests.
 Use a mild pesticide or spray the plants with neem oil to get rid of them.

 Propagation of Brahma Kamal